StephanXu/BusPlot/README.md

 #### Tail

 Frame tail contains a CRC16 result which calculating the entire request except itself.
+The implementation of the CRC16 algorithm is contained in [crc.hpp](https://github.com/StephanXu/BusPlot/blob/main/src/crc.hpp) and [crc.cpp](https://github.com/StephanXu/BusPlot/blob/main/src/crc.cpp).

 **The declaration of `FrameTail`**